Ruvyrom/Ruvomain-Protocole/README.md

 ---
 ## 🚀 Technical Architecture

 The core of **Ruvomain-PBD** is `json-walk`, an event-driven (SAX-style) parser written in pure Bash.
-It processesyour configurations natively, ensuring compatibility across Linux, Termux, and Android without requiring external binaries like `jq`.
+It processes your configurations natively, ensuring compatibility across Linux, Termux, and Android without requiring external binaries like `jq`.

 ---
 ## Documentation